Back To Search Results

 Scapholunate Dissociation

-Standard hand views (PA, lateral, obliques) should be routinely performed on any patient with a history and physical examination suggestive of a scapholunate ligament injury.
-The standard radiographs should be obtained by focussing the beam over the radiocarpal joint with the wrist in a neutral position (mid-position between supination and pronation).[6][22]
-Normally, 3 Gilula arcs should be able to be drawn over the carpal bones.
-Radiographic evaluation:
+Standard wrist radiographs (posteroanterior, lateral, and oblique) should be performed routinely on any patient with a clinical history and physical examination suggestive of a scapholunate ligament injury.
+The standard views should be obtained by focusing the beam over the radiocarpal joint with the wrist in a neutral position, between supination and pronation.[6][26]
+Three Gilula lines (carpal arcs) should be evident within the carpal bones.
+Several radiographic findings and parameters have been described for scapholunate ligament injury, including:

-• >3 to 5 mm suggestive of SL dissociation[15]
+• Interval of greater than 3 mm to 5 mm is suggestive of scapholunate dissociation [16]

-• can be accentuated with a clenched-fist view
+• Interval widening can be accentuated with a clenched-fist view

-Sometimes, even after severe injury, the standard radiographs can be normal.
-In such cases of suspected wrist instability, the wrist should be subjected to maximum loading while performing the radiographs.[23]
-Four stress X-ray views are described: posteroanterior view with the wrist in radial deviation and ulnar deviation and lateral views with the wrist in flexion and extension.
-A high-resolution MRI is sensitive and specific for evaluating scapholunate ligament injuries if radiographs and the physical examination are equivocal.[23][24][25]
-Wrist arthrography can also be done as it is highly sensitive and detects the presence of communication defects.
-It is recommended that a subsequent MRI and CT examination of the wrist should follow the wrist arthrography.
-If further evaluation is needed, diagnostic wrist arthroscopy can be considered.[26][27]
+Occasionally, the standard wrist radiographs can be normal after severe injury.
+In such cases of suspected wrist instability, the wrist should be subjected to maximum loading while performing the radiographs.[27]
+Four stress x-ray views are described: posteroanterior view with the wrist in radial deviation, ulnar deviation, and lateral views with the wrist in flexion and extension.
+High-resolution magnetic resonance imaging (MRI) is sensitive and specific for evaluating scapholunate ligament injuries.
+MRI should be considered when the radiographs and the physical examination are equivocal or for preoperative planning purposes.[27][28][29]
+Wrist arthrography can also be performed as it is highly sensitive and detects the presence of communication defects.
+Following wrist arthrography with MRI and computed tomography (CT) of the wrist is recommended.
+If further evaluation is needed, diagnostic wrist arthroscopy can be considered.[30][31]

 Lunotriquetral Dissociation

-Workup for lunotriquetral dissociation includes radiography, arthrogram, MRI, and diagnostic wrist arthroscopy.
+The diagnostic evaluation for lunotriquetral dissociation includes radiography, arthrogram, MRI, and diagnostic arthroscopy.
 Radiographs should be performed first.
-Isolated injury to the lunotriquetral ligament typically has normal static radiographs.
-Radiographic evidence for instability may only be present on stressed radiographs.[12]
-Radiographic evaluation:
+Isolated injury to the lunotriquetral ligament typically appears normal on static radiographs.
+Therefore, radiographic evidence for instability may only be present on stress radiographs, as evidenced by the following findings:

-• due to proximal translation of the triquetrum and/or lunotriquetral overlap
+• Due to the proximal translation of the triquetrum or lunotriquetral overlap

-• becomes more negative (average -16 degrees) with lunotriquetral dissociation
+• Angle becomes more negative (mean, -16°) with lunotriquetral dissociation

-• increased flexion of the scaphoid and lunate without a change in triquetrum position[28]
+• Increased flexion of the scaphoid and lunate without a change in triquetrum position (VISI) [12][32]

-An arthrogram can be performed using fluoroscopy, CT scan, or MRI.
-This study should be interpreted cautiously as normal wrists can have "abnormal" findings, especially in patients with ulnar-positive variance wrists.
+An arthrogram can be performed using fluoroscopy, CT, or MRI.
+These studies should be interpreted cautiously, as normal wrists can have "abnormal" findings, especially in patients with ulnar-positive variance wrists.
 Up to 13% of normal wrists can show communication of the radiocarpal and mid-carpal joints, which can also occur after a lunotriquetral ligament injury.
-In another study, 59% of patients with unilateral ulnar-sided pain and a suspected tear of the lunotriquetral ligament based on arthrography had similar findings in the contralateral, asymptomatic wrist.[29]
-A wrist MRI may be inconclusive, and a negative MRI does not exclude a lunotriquetral ligament tear.[17]
-It is difficult to diagnose lunotriquetral dissociation based on radiography, arthrogram, and MRI.
-As a result, the gold standard for lunotriquetral dissociation is wrist arthroscopy.[12][17]
+A study revealed that 59% of patients with unilateral ulnar-sided pain and a suspected tear of the lunotriquetral ligament based on arthrography had similar findings in the contralateral, asymptomatic wrist.[33]
+A wrist MRI may be inconclusive, and a negative MRI does not exclude a lunotriquetral ligament tear.[19]
+Lunotriquetral dissociation is difficult to diagnose based on radiography, arthrogram, and MRI alone.
+As a result, the gold standard for diagnosing lunotriquetral dissociation is wrist arthroscopy.[12][19]

 Treatment / Management